uw-midsun/strategy/README.md

  - Visualization - Dashboard interface for our models and graphs

 ## Getting Started
 - Make sure Python3 is installed on your system (open a command prompt and type `python3` or `py`, you should be brought to an interactive Python session).
 If it's not, download the latest release at [here](https://www.python.org/downloads/).
-NOTE: Python 3.8 currently breaks our builds.
-Install Python 3.6 or 3.7
+NOTE: Anything Python 3.6 to 3.9 should be ok.
 - Clone this repository by running `git clone https://github.com/uw-midsun/strategy.git`.
 This creates a local copy of code for you to make changes to.
 - Navigate into the new folder with `cd strategy` and then run `pip3 install -r requirements` to download the python packages.
 If this doesn't work, try `py -m pip install -r requirements.txt` or `python -m pip install -r requirements.txt`.
 - To make sure everything is up and working, run `pytest` from the command line.
 This should run a number of tests.
 If they all pass, you're all set to go!